Swimming to Cambodia: Content

-The opening shots of the film show Gray walking toward The Performing Garage in New York City.
+The opening shots of the film show Gray walking toward the Performing Garage in New York City.
 He enters, and after passing the audience, takes a seat behind a table.
 On the table are a glass of water, a microphone, and a notebook, the latter brought by Gray.
 Behind him are two pull-down maps.
-One is a map of Southeast Asia and the other is a diagram of the bombing of Cambodia, which Gray tells the viewers/audience was called Operation Breakfast.
+One is a map of Southeast Asia and the other is a diagram of the bombing of Cambodia, which Gray explains was called Operation Breakfast.
 There is also a back-lit projection screen showing a photograph of a beach.

 Gray's monologue describes his experiences filming a small role in the film The Killing Fields, and the then-recent history of Cambodia up through the rise to power of the Khmer Rouge and the Cambodian genocide.
 Three scenes from The Killing Fields that feature Gray are shown at various points in the film.

+The Killing Fields' second unit cinematographer Ivan Strasburg and Gray's then girlfriend Renée Shafransky are featured characters that Gray discusses throughout the film.

 Production

 The soundtrack for the film was composed and performed by Laurie Anderson, who would also score Gray's follow-up film, Monster in a Box.

-Gray returned the favor by providing the voice of a TV interviewer for her 1986 short film, What You Mean We?.
+Gray later provided the voice of a TV interviewer for Anderson's 1986 short film, What You Mean We?
 No soundtrack album was released; Anderson later reused music from the film for a series of "Personal Service Announcements" which she produced in 1989 to promote her album, Strange Angels.

 While Sam Waterston and Ira Wheeler are credited as cast in this film, they appear only in clips used from The Killing Fields.

+Critical reception

+The New York Times, "Mr. Gray's feature-length monologue brings people, places and things so vibrantly to life that they're very nearly visible on the screen."

+WBUR, "Whenever current events get too insane and overwhelming, I take solace in the film and Gray’s quixotic search for beauty and the sublime in a world where unspeakable horrors and atrocities happen every day.
+As you might imagine, it’s been in pretty heavy rotation lately."

 Home media

 Shout!
 Factory announced plans for a DVD release of Swimming to Cambodia on May 28, 2013.

-Swimming to Cambodia was released in the UK on region 2 DVD on March 16, 2015, by Simply Media.
+In 2025, Vinegar Syndrome's Cinématographe label released Swimming to Cambodia on Blu-ray.